Our team

 Associate Professor Sally Thompson

-Associate Professor Sally Thompson, co-director of the UWA Centre for Water and Spatial Science, specialises in surface hydrology and ecohydrology.
+Associate Professor Sally Thompson, co-director of the Centre for Water and Spatial Science at UWA, specialises in surface hydrology and ecohydrology.
 Her research explores the links between life and water and their implications for people, ecosystems, and water resources.
-Sally’s work has been recognised with the American Geophysical Union Hydrology Early Career Award and the US National Science Foundation CAREER award.
+Sally's work has been recognised with the American Geophysical Union Hydrology Early Career Award and the US National Science Foundation CAREER award.
 She is an Editor-in-Chief of the Journal of Hydrology, and leads both local and national, multidisciplinary research collaborations.

 Professor Matt Hipsey